snsakib/snsakib.com.angular/README.md

-This repo contains the codes of my portfolio website.
-Visit www.snsakib.com for live demo.
+This repo contains the codes of my previous portfolio website.
+Visit www.snsakib.com for the current portfolio website.